HackYourFuture/React/week3/lesson-plan.md

-# Lesson Plan - Advanced react
+# Lesson Plan - Advanced React

 ## Forms
 Forms works out of the box exactly like plain html.